walt-id/waltid-identity/waltid-libraries/protocols/waltid-openid4vc/README.md

 ### Issuer

-For the full demo issuer implementation, refer to `/src/jvmTest/kotlin/id/walt/oid4vc/CITestProvider.kt`
+For the full demo issuer implementation, refer to the [CIProvider](https://github.com/walt-id/waltid-identity/blob/main/waltid-services/waltid-issuer-api/src/main/kotlin/id/walt/issuer/issuance/CIProvider.kt) of the waltid-issuer-api demo service.

 #### REST endpoints

 For the OpenID4VCI issuance protocol, implement the following endpoints:

-##### Well-defined endpoints:
+## Well-defined endpoints:

 These endpoints are well-defined, and need to be available under this exact path, relative to your issuer base URL: